Dissertation Grants 2025

 The Cancer Foundation Finland does not award research grants to researchers or research teams that are funded by the tobacco industry.
 The tobacco industry includes any company or group of companies that derives a major portion of its income from the manufacture or marketing of tobacco or other nicotine products.

 The Board of the Cancer Foundation Finland decides the grants to be awarded based on proposals from the Grants Committee.
-When reviewing and deciding on applications, account is taken of the conflict of interest principles approved by the Board.
+When reviewing and deciding on applications, account is taken of the conflict-of-interest principles approved by the Board.

 Applications are completed in English.